-The timeline for NCST projects is 12 months.
+The timeline for NCST projects is generally 12 months.
 Select projects with approved timelines of greater than 12 months must submit a stand-alone deliverable at the end of the first year, at which time NCST will evaluate the performance on the project and the availability of funding in order to grant funding for the subsequent 12 months.

 In the event that the project cannot be completed within the approved timeline, a formal request for a no-cost time extension must be submitted for approval no later than 2 months prior to the expiration of the grant term.
 For Caltrans-funded projects, requests must be submitted for approval no later than 3 months prior to the expiration of the task order term.

 All NCST researchers must have a unique ORCID (Open Researcher and Contributor ID) identification.
 ORCID.org provides a registry of persistent unique identifiers for researchers and scholars, and automates linkages to research objects such as publications, grants, and patents.
 Registration is free and takes about 5 minutes.
 If other researchers are added to a project after its initiation, they are also required to obtain an ORCID.

 In accepting funding from the NCST, all PIs agree to produce a final deliverable based on the established project scope and deliverables, which summarizes the findings and/or technology transfer activities.
 PIs are also required to make the data used to produce the final deliverable publicly accessible as outline in the USDOT Public Access Plan.
 See more information and guidance on data management and archiving here.